-- It’s a very important moment in the story.
+- It’s a critical moment in the story.

-I let the shot breath with the music up.
+I let the shot breathe with the music up.
 Again, I’m allowing the viewer to take at the moment for just a little bit longer.

 Another moment I want to just let breath for an extra second.

-At [3:25] Scott twitches his fingers as he’s looking down.
-I let that moment breath as well.
+At [3:25], Scott twitches his fingers as he’s looking down.
+I let that moment breathe as well.
 It’s also the end of that piece of music.
 Again, I’m telling the viewer that’s the end of this part of the story.
-Again I back-time the music so the score ends right as this section of the story ends.
+Again I back-time the music, so the score ends right as this section of the story ends.

-At [3:50] I start the music up again.
-You have to listen very closely.
+At [3:50], I start the music up again.
+You have to listen very carefully.
 I bring it up subtly.
-As you can hear I like to bring up music subtly.
+As you can hear, I like to bring up music subtly.

 - I don’t like music all of a sudden there.

-It’s not a moment but it’s a poignant statement.
-I decide to bring up the music because is poignant.
+It’s not a moment, but it’s a poignant statement.
+I decide to bring up the music because it is touching.

 Thanks for continuing to read The Edit Foundry.
 Don’t forget to like The Edit Foundry on Facebook and follow me on Twitter @shawnmontano